pascal/ObjectiveMax/ReadMe.txt

 	MaxObject-Examples 	--	Example Max externals written in Objective-C

-HOW TO BUILD OBJECTS -- MAC
+HOW TO BUILD OBJECTS
+	1. Copy the c74support folder from the Max 5 SDK into the same folder as this ReadMe file.
+	2. Build the framework from MaxObject.xcodeproj
-	1. Copy the MaxObject.framework to /Library/Frameworks (or build it)
+	   and copy the build MaxObject.framework to /Library/Frameworks
-	2. Open the Xcode project for an object
+	3. Open the Xcode project for an object in MaxObject-Examples
-	3. Click the hammer icon or choose 'Build' from the menus
+	4. Click the hammer icon or choose 'Build' from the menus
-	4. The external will need to be copied/added into the Max searchpath
+	5. The external will need to be copied/added into the Max searchpath